South Africa: Official and widely spoken languages

 Provincial Language Trends and Demographics

 Rural areas often preserve indigenous languages, while cities adopt more cosmopolitan linguistic practices.
-For example, English is widely used in business and education in urban centers, but indigenous languages remain vital in rural communities9.
+For example, English is widely used in business and education in urban centers, but indigenous languages remain vital in rural communities.

 “Language is not just a means of communication; it’s a bridge to understanding cultural identity.”